 2. Be Prepared for the Weather

 You should prepare for the rainy season before it comes.
-That means having the right tools gear when you need it.
-The last thing you want to be doing to searching the closets looking for your rain gear when your pup needs to go out.
+That means having the right tools and gear when you need it.
+The last thing you want to be doing is searching the closets looking for your rain gear when your pup is whining to go out.
 Here are some items you might want on hand to make going outside in the rain with your dog easier.

 If you are just going out for a quick potty break an extra-large umbrella works well to keep you both dry.
-It’s the only way to get our pup will go out the door.
+It’s the only way our pup will go out the door.

 You can find large sized umbrellas in stores or online.
 The G4Free Golf Umbrella pictured to the left comes in three sizes: 54″, 62″, and 68″.
 You can also choose between 22 color combinations.
 The canopy is vented to allow wind to pass through it while still keeping you dry.
 You can find the G4Free Golf Umbrella on Amazon.com

-However umbrellas may be less feasible if you are going on a long walk.
+However, umbrellas may be less feasible if you are going on a long walk.
 Between holding the leash, umbrella and a poopy bag we just don’t have enough hands.
 Instead, use a long raincoat with a hood or a hooded poncho to keep dry.
-Don’t forget the rain boots.
+And don’t forget the rain boots.